Calderdale history timeline 1900 - 2000AD

 as mutually interdependent.

-If such a strategy is to be successful and sustainable into the future, however, it will need to be bold and imaginative.
-It will need to draw heavily on the values of self-help and co-operation which made such a vital contribution to positive change in Calderdale in the past, and which made such a dramatic impact on the local landscape over the centuries.
+For a strategy like this to be a success and kept up with, it needs to be bold and imaginative.
+It will need to draw heavily on the values of self-help and co-operation.
+This made such a vital contribution to positive change in Calderdale in the past.
+It also made such a dramatic impact on the local landscape over the centuries.